rtic-scope/cargo-rtic-scope/README.md

 frontend.
 For example, a graphical web application.

 ## License
-The code in this repository is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+For non-commercial purposes, the code in this repository is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.

+This project is maintained in cooperation with @GrepitAB and Luleå Technical University.
+For commercial support and alternative licensing, inquire via <contact@grepit.se>.